Gabrielhfalcao/Gabrielhfalcao/README.md

 ### Hi there!
 I'm Gabriel Falcão! 👋

-Welcome to my github profile, I am a computer science student with one year of experience as an intern in Systems Development at Banco do Nordeste do Brasil, where I had access to Web Development, Database queries and development of ETL solutions .
+Welcome to my github profile, I am a computer science student with one year of experience as an intern in Systems Development at Banco do Nordeste do Brasil, where I had access to Web Development, Database queries and development of ETL solutions.

 - 🌱 Affinity with Web development and aspiring Data Scientist/Analyst.
-- 🔭 I'm currently looking for new challenges, new learning and problem solving..
+- 🔭 I am currently looking for new challenges, new learning and problem solving.

  ##